USAICoE and DA G-2 kick-off development of IA Intel Doctrine

 |0

-This work, USAICoE and DA G-2 kick-off development of IA Intel Doctrine [Image 3 of 3], by Amy Stork, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAICoE and DA G-2 kick-off development of IA Intel Doctrine, by Amy Stork, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT